Things No One Tells You About Changing Your Name

 There may be some exceptions, for example your doctor and dentist (and other similar service providers) may not require proof of identity and may update your details in advance.
 In these instances however, you should make sure that the name on your medical receipt is the same name that you have on your Medicare card to avoid claiming hassles later on.

-There are no legal time limits that you need to adhere to when changing your name... except with most motor registries, which require you to let them know within 14 days if you intend to change your name.
-As for everyone else, you can take your sweet time.
+There are no legal time limits that you need to adhere to when changing your name.
+You can get married and wait to change your name for years if you like.
+The only thing to keep in mind, is once you've decided to make the change some organisations, such as motor registries, require you to let them know within 14 days if you intend to change your name.
+As for making the decision in the first place, you can take your sweet time.

 In fact, you may end up with 4 different marriage certificates.
 But only one of them is the real thing!
 Confused?
 Let me explain.